 For history buffs, a trip to the Deutschheim State Historic Site provides a look at life in the 1840s and 1850s.
 The historic buildings have been restored to their former glory.
 Tours are offered to help visitors learn about the German immigrants who settled the area and began the wine-making industry in the region.

 Augusta is also home to four other wineries that make up the Missouri Weinstrasse.
 These smaller wineries are all located on a stretch of road designated as America's first wine trail.
-They are Sugar Creek Winery, Montelle Winery, Augusta Winery and Balducci Vineyards.
+They are Noboleis Vineyard, Montelle Winery, Augusta Winery, and Balducci Vineyards.
 These wineries work together to bring in visitors and host special events throughout the year.

 For a scenic getaway any time of the year, the Great River Road and Grafton, Illinois, are a great option.
 The Great River Road follows the course of the Mississippi River from Louisiana to Minnesota.
 The section near St. Louis is one of the most beautiful with limestone bluffs on one side and the churning river on the other.
 The Great River Road is a top local destination for seeing changing leaves in the fall and bald eagles in the winter.

-Outside of its connection to President Lincoln, Springfield is fun destination for shopping, live theater, art galleries and restaurants.
-Visitors can also take in a minor league baseball game or tour sites along Route 66 including the famous hot dog on a stick at the Cozy Dog Drive In.
+Outside of its connection to President Lincoln, Springfield is a fun destination for shopping, live theater, art galleries, and restaurants.
+Visitors can also take in a minor league baseball game or tour sites along Route 66 including the famous hot dog on a stick at the Cozy Dog Drive-In.
 For those who want to see state government in action, there are tours of the Illinois State Capitol Building.

-Springfield is located in Sangamon County about 100 miles... northeast of St. Louis.
+Springfield is located in Sangamon County about 100 miles northeast of St. Louis.
 To get to Springfield, take I-55 north for about 95 miles.
-For more information about planning a visit, see the Visit Springfield, Illinois website.

 Kimmswick, Missouri, is a Mississippi River town to the south of St. Louis.
 It's been named one of the best small towns in America by Midwest Living Magazine.
 It's also on the National Register of Historic Places.
 Kimmswick was founded in 1859 and today is a showcase for dozens of historic buildings.
 Many of those buildings now house gift shops, restaurants, and other boutique stores.

-Kimmswick is located in Jefferson County... about 25 miles south of St. Louis.
+Kimmswick is located in Jefferson County about 25 miles south of St. Louis.
 To get to Kimmswick, take I-55 south to exit 186.
 Follow Imperial Main Street to Highway K into town.
-For more information about planning a visit, check out the Visit Kimmswick website.

 History and literature buffs may already know quite a bit about Hannibal, Missouri.
 As the boyhood home of Mark Twain, the Mississippi River town is featured prominently in his writings.
 A trip to Hannibal can be a true Twain experience with tours of the house where he grew up, visits to the cave made famous in Tom Sawyer and a ride on the Mark Twain Riverboat.